sQVe/bufignore.nvim/README.md

 # 👁️ bufignore

-**Bufignore** is a plugin for [Neovim](https://neovim.io) that helps you keep your buffer list **tidy** by unlisting hidden buffers that are Git ignored.
-It was created to solve the annoyance of a cluttered buffer list when working with Git ignored files, for example, files within `node_modules`.
+**Bufignore** is a plugin for Neovim that helps you keep your buffer list organized by **automatically unlisting hidden buffers** that match specific ignore sources, such as a Lua pattern or Git ignored files.
+It was designed to solve the annoyance of a cluttered buffer list when working with Git ignored files, such as those within `.git` or `node_modules`.

 <br />